-It's recommended you have your Windows server updates applied before starting the process below.
+It's recommended to have your Windows server updates applied before starting the process below.

 1.4.
 Then please log into the ThinScale Portal my.thinscale.com > Product Downloads > Management Platform and download the latest editions of the Management Server, Management Console, and PowerShell Module (if needed).
-Please be sure for the 3 downloads, the version numbering matches one another (in this case, v7.4.26 below).
+The version numbering matches one another (in this case, v7.4.26 below).

 1.5.
 Make sure you apply, if necessary, the new requirements in section 1.3.
 Run the installer for the Thinscale Management Server upgrade first.
 It’s a typical Windows installer, and please proceed through the default prompts for it to complete.
-It will prompt for a reboot of the server when finished however this is not necessary.
+It will prompt for a reboot of the server when finished, however, this is unnecessary.